cedar-policy/cedar-local-agent/README.md

 );
 ```

-### Availability Warning:
+### Secure Logging Configuration:

-Using a `log::FieldSet` configuration that sets any cedar field to `true` will result in that field being logged.
+Using a `log::FieldSet` configuration that sets any cedar-related field (principal, action, resource, context, and entities) to `true` will result in that field being logged.
-These fields, including the entities field, could contain sensitive information.
-Additionally, the cedar language has no current limit on field sizes within a [`Request`](..link).
+These fields could contain sensitive information and should be exposed with caution.
+Additionally, the cedar language has no current limit on field sizes within a [`Request`](https://docs.rs/cedar-policy/2.4.0/cedar_policy/struct.Request.html).
 A large request with verbose logging can result in more disk i/o to occur.
 This disk i/o could negatively impact the performance of the application.

-Alternatively, create a default `log::FieldSet` with `log::FieldSetBuilder::default().build().unwrap()`.
+For a safe config, create a default `log::FieldSet` with `log::FieldSetBuilder::default().build().unwrap()`.
-This option will redact user input.
+This option will redact user input like so:

+`"entity":{"data":{"Parents":[]},"name":"Sensitive<REDACTED>","type":"Sensitive<REDACTED>"}`

 ### Note: